svn2github/nyquist/sys/win/README.txt

 Compile Nyquist for using Visual Studio
 ---------------------------------------
 Nyquist can be compiled using Visual Studio 2010 or 2012.
 You can download Visual C++ Express 2010 and Visual Studio 2012 Express for free from Mircosoft website.

+If you use Visual C++ 2010 Express, you MUST install SP1 (service pack 1).

-For VC2010 or VS2010 users, open nyquist-vc2010.sln; If you are using Visual Studio 2012 or later versions, open nyquist.sln instead.
+Open nyquist-vc2010.sln; If you are using Visual Studio 2012 or later versions, open nyquist.sln instead.

 In Visual Studio,
 	Set solution configuration to "Release" and solution platforms to "Win32".
 	Click Debug->Build Solution (or press F7)

 	Click Debug->Start Debugging (or press F5)

 To build jnyqide,
 	Check if you have installed JDK and have the directory to javac.exe added to your system PATH.
 	Run comp-ide.bat under the project root.
 It will compile .java files under jnyqide.
 	For debugging, you can run the IDE immediately.
 	    First copy nyquist\WinRel\nyquist.exe to nyquist\ (only do this each time you recompile nyquist.)
 	    Then, run jnyqide.bat.
         To generate a release:
 	    Run releasenyqide.bat under the project root.
 It will copy all the necessary files to .\nyqrelide\.
 You can run jnyqide.bat from there.